-Dawn Fretten Wilson - Counselling Therapist
+Dawn Fretten Wilson

-Counselling is a very individual and personal process and I have an open, curious approach to my practice as a counselling therapist.
+Counselling is a very individual and personal process and I have an open, curious approach to my practice as a psychotherapeutic counsellor.
 I aim to create a calm and containing space within which we can explore whatever you need to bring.
 This may be general feelings of stress, perhaps of ‘stuckness’, feelings of depression, anxiety and overwhelm, or a lack of purpose or direction in life.
 It may be that you want to make changes around a specific issue or ongoing relationship challenges.
 Perhaps you simply wish to understand yourself better.
 However it is for you, I am committed to working with you and at a pace that is sensitive to your needs.

 A background in the creative arts and personal development support my focus on and belief in the process of therapy; of feeling listened to, valued and accepted within a trusting relationship which is able to embrace challenge and contain the unbearable through the process of change.
 I will listen in a way that neither judges you, nor tells you what to do.

 I am an integrative therapist which means that I use elements of different psychological ideas to inform the most appropriate way of working with you and your particular needs.
 The therapeutic relationship is at the heart of my practice alongside the essential values of empathy, acceptance and genuineness.
 From this calm, grounded and deeply holding relationship, I can offer you ways of working which are creative and insightful, explorative and challenging.
 Informed primarily by person-centred, psychodynamic and gestalt theoretical approaches, I like to work with whatever may be meaningful for you.
 This can include creative writing, dreams, imagery or objects.
 I feel that humour can be helpful too at times!

 What I can help with